BenjaminTetteh/Cybersecurity-Portfolio/README.md

 ## Skills and Technologies
-Linux, MySQL, Python, Splunk, Network Security, WireShark, Microsoft 365, Cloud Computing, AWS, Azure, Research
+Linux, SQL, Python, Splunk, Network Security, WireShark, Microsoft 365, Cloud Computing, AWS, Azure, Research

 ## Let's Connect
 This portfolio will continuously grow as I complete more certifications and projects.
 I encourage you to visit again to see my progress and learn more about my skills and experience.
 Thank you for your time.
-For more information, please connect with me on LinkedIn or reach out via email at benjamintetteh@gmail.com
+For more information, please connect with me on [LinkedIn](https://www.linkedin.com/in/benjamintetteh/) or reach out via email at benjamintetteh@gmail.com